-Spondylolysis refers to a defect in a posterior defect in the vertebral body at the pars interarticularis.
+Spondylolysis refers to a posterior defect in the vertebral body at the pars interarticularis.
 Usually, this defect is due to trauma or from a chronic repetitive loading and hyperextension.
 If this instability results in translation of the vertebral body, spondylolisthesis has occurred.
 This process requires a fracture or deformation of the posterior spine elements creating an elongation of the pars.
 This condition occurs in all ages with the underlying cause varying based on age group.
 If the slip progresses to the point of neurologic compromise, then surgical intervention may be required to decompress and stabilize the affected segments.
 In the absence of motor deficits, a nonoperative course of analgesia, activity modification, and injections should be tried for several months.

 Isthmic spondylolisthesis refers to a defect within the pars interarticularis usually from repetitive microtrauma and accounts for the vast majority of cases in children and adolescents.
 Degenerative spondylolisthesis is the most common form of spondylolisthesis seen in adults.
 It is due to chronic degenerative changes at the posterior elements resulting in the incompetence of the surrounding ligamentous structures, leading to elongation and slippage.
 Acutely, a traumatic spondylolisthesis can occur following a high-energy injury flexion/extension that causes a fracture-dislocation at the posterior elements.
 Another type is dysplastic spondylolisthesis which is a result of an abnormal formation of the posterior elements resulting in this subsequent instability.

 Classically patients may complain of pain radiating down both buttocks and lower extremities.
 An evaluation of the patient walking is also critical to better assess the daily impact this pain or deficits is causing.
 All physical examinations will include evaluation of the neurologic function of the arms, legs, bladder, and bowels.
 The keys to a thorough exam are organization and patience.
 One should evaluate not only strength but also sensation and reflexes.
-It is also important to inspect the skin along the back and document the presence of tenderness to compression.
+It is also important to inspect the skin along the back and document the presence of tenderness to compression or palpable step-off.

-Performing a straight leg test to a supine patient may also reveal a stenotic canal.
+Performing a straight leg test in a patient positioned supine may also reveal a stenotic canal.
 This may also cause local sites of pain as hamstring contractures are often associated with spondylolisthesis.
 As mentioned above, a thorough neurologic examination is required.
 Commonly a patient will have an L5 radiculopathy resulting in weakness of ankle dorsiflexion and extension of the great toe.
 This deficit may also diminish the Achilles tendon reflex.
 An L4 radiculopathy may present with weakness at the quadriceps and a decreased patellar tendon reflex.

 Documentation is paramount as these initial findings will likely be used as a baseline for all future evaluations.